Did you know that interior decoration has an impact on your health?

 In 2019, Google participated for the second time in the annual Milan Furniture Fair, an event that attracts designers and manufacturers from all over the world.
 This intervention shows Google's interest in design.
 For the occasion, the web giant has set up an unprecedented experiment in neuroaesthetics in collaboration with the Arts & Mind Lab at Johns Hopkins University.
 Neuroaesthetics is a science that studies the effect of beauty on our brain.

 In partnership with the architect Suchi Reddy, three different rooms were designed and furnished with furniture from the Scandinavian company Muuto.
 Each room had its specificities with different furniture, colors, sounds and lighting.
-Visitors were invited to equip themselves with sensors to measure their biometric data.
-During their passage through each room, their heart rate, body temperature, skin conductivity and movements were recorded.

 Example of a Google Design & Reddymade architecture room